-You can apply for a withdrawal by calling Diversified Direct at 800-755-5801 and requesting a withdrawal form.
-Diversified will process your withdrawal request within five business days (or as soon as administratively possible) after it receives your properly completed request.
+You can apply for a hardship withdrawal by calling Transamerica at 800-755-5801 and requesting a withdrawal form.
+Transamerica will process your withdrawal request within five business days (or as soon as administratively possible) after it receives your properly completed request.